|

 }

-Windows Forms controls can only execute on the thread on which they were created,
+Windows Forms controls can only execute on the thread on which they were created, that

-the thread that created the control.
+that created the control.

-When a thread is created, a new instance of the Thread class is
+When a thread is created, a new instance of the

-method referenced by the ThreadStart delegate.
+line of the method referenced by the ThreadStart delegate.

 private Thread timerThread;